Eventual-Inc/Daft/README.md

 [Daft](https://www.getdaft.io) is a fast, ergonomic and scalable open-source dataframe library: built for Python and Complex Data/Machine Learning workloads.

+**Daft is in Alpha - we do not recommend Daft for production workloads but welcome users to file issues and request for features.**

 ![Frame 113](https://user-images.githubusercontent.com/17691182/190476440-28f29e87-8e3b-41c4-9c28-e112e595f558.png)